MARION COUNTY WEED DEPARTMENT:

 Two additional weeds are County optional, Multiflora Rose and Bull Thistle.
 Neither has been declared noxious by Marion County.

-The four weeds listed in bold type above are the ones currently infesting Marion County.
+The four weeds listed in bold type above are the ones currently infesting and considered noxious in Marion County.
 Leafy spurge and hoary cress have been found and treated in isolated spots and are being monitored for re-growth.

 Chemicals available at the Noxious Weed Office are for the treatment of noxious weeds only.
 All sales are final.
-When purchasing chemicals at the Weed Office, bring your checkbook or the exact amount of cash (we cannot make change), the name of the owner, operator, applicator, legal description of the land, name of weed to be treated and per acre amount of application.
+When purchasing chemicals at the Weed Office, bring your checkbook or cash (we cannot accept credit cards), the name of the owner, operator, applicator, legal description of the land, name of weed to be treated and per acre amount of application.
+If you wish to purchase Tordon 22K, you must have a valid private or commercial applicators license to purchase.
+We will verify that it is current when you come to purchase this chemical.
+If you are having someone besides one of the cooperatives or chemical spray companies, that person with the applicator license must be present when the purchase is made as they have to sign invoice at that time.
+NO EXCEPTIONS!

 Before issuing a cost share certificate, the weed office needs to know the name of the landowner and operator, name of the applicator, type of weed infestation, legal description of the ground, per acre rate of chemical application, and number of acres to be treated.